Jahn memorial

 Is it wheelchair accessible?

-The memorial is designed to be accessible, but it is always advisable to check the official site for any specific accessibility information.
+The Jahn Memorial is designed to be accessible, but it is advisable to check the official website for specific accessibility features.

 Can I buy tickets online?

-There are no tickets required for entry to the Jahn Memorial, but it’s best to check the official website for any special events or exhibitions.
+There are typically no tickets required to visit the memorial, but checking the official website for any updates is recommended.

 Are there restrooms and cafes?